abmarnie/godot-architecture-organization-advice/README.md

 This section aligns with the [Best Practices for Project Organization](https://docs.godotengine.org/en/stable/tutorials/best_practices/project_organization.html) section of the Godot manual.
 To avoid [technical issues related to case sensitivity](https://docs.godotengine.org/en/stable/tutorials/best_practices/project_organization.html#style-guide), note the use of `snake_case` for file and folder names, except for .cs files, which use `PascalCase`.
 Also note that using `.gltf` is generally recommended for larger teams, but for small teams in which everyone is comfortable using Blender, working directly with `.blend` files is very convenient.

-**Disclaimer**:

-The advice to have an entirely seperate `src/` folder is highly dependent on preferences.
-In particular, for your average Godot user who does not use an IDE, the benefits might be non existent.
-If you are not using an IDE, then it is probably more sound to keep source code right next to the scene which uses it.

 - **Addons Folder**: Store third-party assets, scenes, and code in `addons/`, including their licenses.
 - **Source Code Folder**: Place all source code in a `src/` folder for easy IDE navigation. *If you
 - **Search-Based Navigation**: Prefix scene filenames with their exclusive resources for efficient searching.
 Example: searching "balls_fish" should locate `balls_fish.tscn` and it's exclusive resources and files `balls_fish.gltf`, `balls_fish_albedo.png`, `balls_fish.mesh`, etc. In general, consider searchability when naming new files.